Broken lances and bloody sabres (part two)

-Most members of the Konarmiya would have been unaware of the machinations between their commanders.
+Most members of the Konarmiya would have been totally unaware of the machinations between their commanders.
 But even if they had known, few would probably have cared; the advance was going splendidly from their perspective, with battered Polish units pushed pell-mell across the River Bug.
 By 15 August, the Konarmiya had also crossed the river, carrying the fight into lands that were now increasingly Polish as a percentage of the population.
 The opposition encountered stiffened accordingly, with the fledgling Polish Air Force playing a notable part.
 Flying over 200 sorties in three days, Polish pilots would strafe the Red Cossacks until they ran out of ammunition.
 Even then, several airmen continued their attacks by trying to tip the horsemen with their aircraft’s wheels.

 The ferocity of resistance caught many Russians off guard, leaving them angered that the Polish workers and peasants had failed to rise up and welcome them as liberators, just as the Bolshevik propaganda had promised.
 Ensign Henryk Suchodolski from the 7th Uhlan* Regiment experienced this in extremis.
 Knocked from his horse and left dazed on the ground, he looked up to find three Russians standing over him: ‘One with a sword stands over my head and lifts it to strike a blow at me.
 I put my hands up to my head and await the blow.
 He lowers his sword and, almost nudging my nose with the blade shouts: “What are you fighting for, you son of a bitch, we’ve come to liberate you and you go and attack us!”’
-Fortunately for Suchodolski, the coup de grace blow was botched as the enemy’s sword plunged through his arm and penetrated his lungs.
-The Pole slid into unconsciousness, alive but left for dead.
+Fortunately for Suchodolski, the coup de grace was botched as the enemy’s sword plunged through his arm and penetrated his lungs.
+The Pole slid into unconsciousness, still alive but left for dead.

 One of the most notable Polish stands against the First Cavalry Army occurred around this time, on 17 August at the village of Zadwórze.
 Here a contingent of around 330 Poles led by Captain Bolesław Zajączkowski managed to advance and capture a nearby rail station and its immediate environs.
 In response, Budyonny hurled the 6th Division at them.
 Amazingly, the Poles fended off several charges, until their ammunition was almost exhausted.
-Zajączkowski ordered a break out, but then cancelled this when it became apparent they were trapped, with several strafing attacks by enemy aircraft causing additional casualties.
+Zajączkowski ordered a break out, but cancelled this when it became apparent his men were trapped, with several strafing attacks by enemy aircraft causing additional casualties.
 The final outcome was swift and grimly predictable.
-All of the Poles killed, wounded or taken prisoner, with many of the latter being beaten and then murdered.* Only 12 out of 330 men would eventually make it home.
+All of the Poles were killed, wounded or taken prisoner, with many of the latter being beaten and then murdered.* Only 12 out of 330 men would eventually make it home.
 However, the sacrifice had not been in vain as it had slowed the Konarmiya’s advance and gained vital time for Polish units in the rear to bolster their defences.

 *Zajączkowski shot himself in order to avoid this fate.

-Babel’s diary skims over the bulk of the fighting that day but dwells on the final hours.
-It is worth recounting here as it illustrates the Konarmiya’s modus operandi.* ‘Before us – terrible events unfold.
+Babel’s diary skims over the fighting that day but dwells on the final hours.
+It is worth recounting here as it illustrates the Konarmiya’s modus operandi.
+‘Before us – terrible events unfold.
 We have cut through the railway line at Zadwórze.
 The Poles are advancing along the tracks towards Lwów.
 It’s a massacre.
 The military commissar and I ride along the first line and, we beg them not to kill the prisoners.
 Apanasenko [commander of 6th Division] is unmoved, Szeko [chief-of-staff, 6th Division] mutters – why not?
 That was like a signal.
 I couldn’t look at those faces.
 They cut them down with their swords, shoot at them, body on body, they’re tearing the clothes off one of them, stabbing another to death – the sound of moans, screams, death rattles – that was our squadron going into the attack ...
 Hell.
 What is this freedom that we bring, this atrocity?’*

 The wheels come off

 As the Konarmyia surged southwest, Tukachevsky’s northern juggernaut found itself in an increasingly precarious position.
-It had failed to secure its supply lines and its left flank remained open; reconnaissance remained shambolic and vital support units lagged many miles behind.
+It had failed to secure its supply lines and its left flank remained open, while reconnaissance remained shambolic and vital support units lagged many miles behind.
 On 16 August, the day before Zadwórze, Pilsudski ordered his decisive counter-attack, with the Polish advance slamming into the flank and rear of Tukachevsky’s forces.
 Unaware or heedless of the danger signs, the Russians quickened their pace towards Warsaw.
 But the tide had already turned and, as the Polish attack started to bite, Red Army soldiers started to retreat or scatter, either back across the River Niemen or, if this proved impossible, into neutral Germany where they were disarmed and interned.
-There was an irony here: instead of marching into Germany as a victorious Bolshevik vanguard, these men now had to wait out the war, stuck in old and miserable prisoner of war camps.
+There was an irony here: instead of marching into Germany as a victorious Bolshevik vanguard, these men had to wait out the war, stuck in old and miserable prisoner of war camps.

 Pilsudski was concerned that the Konarmiya, while too small to turn the tide back in the Soviet’s favour, was still large enough to cause a serious headache for the next phase of his attack.
 Luckily for him, General Władysław Sikorski+ and the enigmatic Colonel Juliuz Rómmel,* commander of the Polish First Cavalry Division (comprising two brigades), were already snapping at Budyonny’s heels, determined to shadow, harass and stop the Red Cossacks from disengaging.
 The goal was simple: if the Konarmiya was held for long enough, and enough Polish reinforcements were brought up in support, then it might prove to be Budyonny’s last stand.